 their latency, which is good, but does not reduce much their

-that does whole-tree checking and repair if possible using the
+tool that does whole-tree checking and repair, if possible

 Besides the cost, the schemes used by ZFS and BTRFS for storage redundancy can be used separately with other filesystem designs, and they don't obviate the advantage of having a filetree repair tool either.
 ZFS and BTRFS integrated to some extent the filesystem layer with the storage redundancy layer, which makes it more convenient, and reduces perhaps the frequency with which to run filetree repair tools just like journaling does, but still does not eliminate it.

 Never mind eliminating the need for conventional backups.